How to Choose Self-hosted Git Source Control for your Organization in 2022

 Overview of Assembla

-Assembla started off by providing a cloud-hosting service for Subversion, and eventually offered hosting for Perforce's source control system and Git.
+Assembla started off by providing a cloud-hosting service for Subversion and eventually offered to host for Perforce’s source control system and Git.
 They also offer additional task and code management tools for software developers.
 Recently, they also started offering a self-hosted version of their products.